Trump to meet Netanyahu as ending Israel’s Gaza war reaches pressure point

 Netanyahu is keeping together an uncompromising coalition, but it is holding amid takeover of Gaza, occupied West Bank.

-United States President Donald Trump and Israeli Prime Minister Benjamin Netanyahu are meeting in the White House for a fourth time this year later Monday, as a plan for future governance of a Gaza decimated by Israel’s nearly two-year genocidal war circulates, and the ironclad relationship between the two countries could be tested.
+United States President Donald Trump and Israeli Prime Minister Benjamin Netanyahu are meeting in the White House for a fourth time this year on Monday as a plan for future governance of a Gaza decimated by Israel’s nearly two-year genocidal war circulates, and the ironclad relationship between the two countries could be tested.

-Trump promised “greatness in the Middle East” and “something special” in another all-caps post on his Truth Social platform on Sunday and has made repeated recent statements that it’s time for the war to end.
+Trump promised “greatness in the Middle East” and “something special” in another all-caps post on his Truth Social platform on Sunday.
+He has made repeated statements recently that it is time for the war to end.

 Recommended Storieslist of 3 items